 - 15 oz pumpkin 15 oz is one can in America

 - Preheat the oven to 350 degrees F. and line a 9x13 inch metal pan with regular or nonstick foil.
 If using regular foil, coat with nonstick spray.

-- In a mixing bowl, combine flour, 1/4 cup granulated sugar and brown sugar until blended; cut in butter with pastry blender or 2 knives until mixture resembles coarse crumbs.
+- In a mixing bowl, combine flour, ¼ cup (50 grams) of the granulated sugar and brown sugar until blended; cut in butter with pastry blender or 2 knives until mixture resembles coarse crumbs.
 Stir in oats and nuts.
 If you have a food processor handy, you can do this step in the processor.

 - Reserve 1 cup oat mixture; press remaining onto bottom of prepared pan.
 Bake 15 min.
-Beat cream cheese, remaining sugar, eggs, pumpkin and spice with mixer until blended; pour over crust.
+Beat cream cheese, remaining ½ cup (100 grams) sugar, eggs, pumpkin and spice with mixer until blended; pour over crust.
 Sprinkle with reserved oat mixture.